AlmogHaviv/ExcelWizard/README.md

 # ExcelWizard

 ExcelWizard is a Python automation tool designed to transform and manipulate Excel files with ease.
-It is particularly useful for generating specific reports from raw data files.
+It is particularly useful for generating specific reports from raw data files, including CPBC (Cross-Platform Business Center) and CPBE (Cross-Platform Business Excellence) reports.

 ## Features